William Ernest Hocking: Negative pragmatism

 Perhaps Hocking's most important contribution to philosophy is "negative pragmatism," which means that what "works" pragmatically might or might not be true, but what does not work must be false.
 As Sahakian and Sahakian state, "... if an idea does not work, then it cannot possibly be true, for the reason that the truth always works ...".
 Not only is this a criterion of truth, but it is a definition.
-It stipulates that truth is a constant -- "truth always works".
-The Sahakian analysis indicates that what we may think is true might be only an illusion -- "what appears to be working may or may not be true".
+It stipulates that truth is a constant – "truth always works".
+The Sahakian analysis indicates that what we may think is true might be only an illusion – "what appears to be working may or may not be true".
 As an example, to say that the sun is rising or setting, though seemingly true visually, is false because the appearance is due to the motion of the earth, not the sun moving up or down in relation to the earth.
 This illusion caused ancients to falsely believe in a geocentric universe rather than the currently accepted heliocentric view.

 Hocking's criterion was corroborated in the mid-20th century by Richard Feynman, a physicist who won the Nobel Prize.
 Feynman states that anything described as true "... could never be proved right, because tomorrow's experiment might succeed in proving wrong what you thought was right ..." and, "... if it disagrees with experiment, it is wrong."
 Finally, Sahakian and Sahakian note inadequacies and limited application to all of the other criteria of truth they present, but they do not denigrate negative pragmatism.
 To find an inadequacy in any criterion is to invoke negative pragmatism.
 To denote a failure in any criterion is to show how it "disagrees with experiment" (Feynman) and/or "does not work" (Hocking).
 By this means, they use negative pragmatism as the de facto criterion by which all other criteria are judged.

 Marriage and family

 Hocking married Agnes O'Reilly on June 28, 1905.
 She was the Irish-American daughter of the journalist and poet John Boyle O'Reilly and his wife Mary Murphy, also a journalist.
 They had three children: Richard (1906–2001), Hester (1909–1998) and Joan (1911–2000).
 After they returned to Cambridge, Agnes Hocking started an open-air school at their home, which she developed as the Shady Hill School.
 It continues near Harvard Square.

-Richard became a professor of philosophy and his daughter Hester became affiliated with the St Augustine movement for civil rights and in April 1964 Hester along with 3 other woman (including Mary Parkman Peabody the mother of then Massachusetts governor Endicott Peabody) were arrested for protesting in a segregated lunch bar in the town, the event made front-page news at the time.
+Richard became a professor of philosophy and his sister Hester became affiliated with the St Augustine movement for civil rights and in April 1964 Hester along with three other woman (including Mary Parkman Peabody the mother of then Massachusetts governor Endicott Peabody) were arrested for protesting in a segregated lunch bar in the town, the event made front-page news at the time.
 Joan's husband Edward A. Kracke Jr. was a historian of China.